Vivos (underground shelter)

-Locations

-Indiana shelter
+History

-The first completed shelter, located in Indiana; was built during the Cold War to withstand a near direct-hit from a 20-megaton nuclear bomb.
-With accommodations for 80 people, the Indiana complex has a few spots left, due to member relocations, and family changes.
+The first completed shelter, located in Indiana, was built during the Cold War to withstand a near direct hit from a 20-megaton nuclear bomb.
+With accommodations for 80 people, the Indiana complex has a few spots left due to member relocations and family changes.

-Vivos Europa One

 Vivos plans to convert a surplus Cold War Soviet-built underground complex of 250,000 sqft located in Rothenstein, Germany, into a luxury shelter to house up to 1,000 people, a small zoo, storage for cultural treasures, and a gene bank for reconstituting plants and animals after a possible extinction event.
 Fire safety regulations were expected to present a problem for the project requiring a fire sprinkler system throughout the facility.

-Vivos xPoint, South Dakota

-Each bunker is 80' x 26.5' capable of comfortably accommodating up to 24 people with a supply of food, water, fuel, and hygienic supplies for a year or more.
-A 99-year lease on a bunker costs $1,090 a year, plus a $45,000 deposit paid up-front. “xPoint” was coined as: "the Point in time that only the prepared will survive.”

-Atchison, Kansas shelter

 In 2013, Vivos acquired the purchase rights to a large portion of the Atchison Storage Facility, a 2,700,000 sqft former limestone mine in Atchison, Kansas, formerly owned by the US Army, and announced plans to convert it into "the world's largest private underground survivor shelter", housing 5,000 people.
-In June 2014, Vivos cancelled the Kansas project due to Army geologists' concerns about the structural stability of the former limestone mine having experienced a number of dome out collapses of the limestone.
+In June 2014, Vivos cancelled the Kansas project due to Army geologists' concerns about the structural stability of the former limestone mine, having experienced a number of dome out collapses of the limestone.

+Vivos Group acquired a property of 1967's bases in Fall River County, United States, in 2016 and repurposed it.
+Each bunker is either 60 x 26.5 feet (18.29 meters x 8 meters), or 80 feet × 26.5 feet (24.4 meters × 8 meters).